heraaali/heraaali.github.io/content/reading/_index.md

 +++

-Currently reading: _The Body Keeps the Score_ by Bessel van der Kolk and _You Think It, I'll Say It_ by Curtis Sittenfeld and _The Graveyard Book_ by Neil Gaiman.
+Currently reading: _The Last House Guest_ by Megan Miranda

 Books read in 2020: